osrf/collision-benchmark/README.md

 Try the "AutoCollide" function and the slider, then switch between the worlds to see how they differ in their contact point calculation.

+Try to move the shapes around with the Gazebo transformation tools (top toolbar).

-Note that the collision axis cannot be moved.
+Note that the **collision axis cannot be moved**.
 It is not a model in the world, it is only displayed as a helping visualization.

-*Example*

-``collide_test ode bullet -m coke_can -m beer``

-``collide_test ode bullet -m dumpster -s sphere``

 Things to try out: